punxaphil/maxi-media-player/README.md

       - media_player.tv
 skipApplyButtonWhenGrouping: true # default is false.
 Will skip the apply button when grouping.
 dontSwitchPlayerWhenGrouping: true # default is false.
 Will not switch to another player if main player is ungrouped.
+labelForGroupingUnsupported: 'Does not support grouping'
+hideGroupingUnsupportedText: true # default is false.
+Will hide the text for players not supporting grouping.

 # player specific
 showVolumeUpAndDownButtons: true # default is false, shows buttons for increasing and decreasing volume